philzook58/philzook58.github.io/_posts/2025-04-08-knuckle_C_pcode.md

 Angr <https://angr.io/> is a prominent binary analysis platform for Python.
 It supports loading and symbolically executing binaries.

 The two main place it gets its assembly semantics from are VEX (valgrind) and PCode (ghidra).
 An appeal of knuckledragger is that I'm supposed to be able to reuse the insane python ecosystem to get distance for cheap.
 I wanted and consider it a feature to be able to use angr off the shelf, but found it confusing to modify it to my needs.
 I couldn't get it to work after a few weeks of on and off tinkering.
 In addition, the symbolic executor uses an abstraction layer claripy instead of z3 directly and doesn't even seem to support smtlib Arrays which seems like a nail in the coffin in terms of using my intended memory model.
-Angr was not designed for my intended use case (as complete and sound semantics of the binary as is feasible) and it instead of focussed on drilling to find buigs ands vulnerabilities.
+Angr was not designed for my intended use case (as complete and sound semantics of the binary as is feasible) and it instead of focussed on drilling to find bugs ands vulnerabilities.

 Still the project does have some of its pieces separately installable.
 The existance of `pypcode` <https://github.com/angr/pypcode> and `cle` <https://github.com/angr/cle> are huge boons.

 `BinaryContext` is in many ways the analog of an angr `Project`.
 It is frustrating that I think I am replicating a lot of work that is already inside angr, but whatyagonnado.

 Here I load the binary, find the `mymax64` symbol, and then symbolically execute it.
 On each branch (the conditional move `cmovae` branches in our pcode rep) we prove that the result in `RAX` is the same value as if we ran our higher level `mymax64` function